September 30, 2020 5 min read

 Khao Yai National Park in Thailand said, "oh hell no" to litterbugs by actually mailing back trash being left in their park!
 In a series of social media posts, Thailand's Environment Minister Varawut Silpa-archa warned that any trash left behind by park goers would be packaged up and returned back to them.
 Well, they kept their word!
 Camp goers that left behind numerous plastic bottles in an abandoned tent were returned their trash!
 Park officials were able to track down their address based on information they had provided for rental equipment.
 Frankly, this is brilliant and this National Park deserves a standing ovation accompanied with an epic slow clap like in the movies.
 So don't pollute folks, someone might LITTER-ally send it back to you.

 So, how's that eco-anxiety feeling?
 We hope you're at ease for now.
 No matter what, your sanity is important and you should always take some time to focus on the positive.
 You'll be of no service to yourself, your loved ones, or the planet if you don't keep your sanity!
 If that wasn't enough we have months worth of more good news you can consume right now!
-And if even THAT'S not enough, plant a tree.
+And if even THAT'S not enough, plant trees.
 Something about receiving a custom tree certificate with your name on it saying that you're a nature-loving badass saving the planet can really put a smile on your face!

 by Kaylee Brzezinski